As I was watching Guardians of the Galaxy Vol. 2 yesterday, one thought kept running through my head:

-And, ironically, one of their recurring jokes about violence winds up costing the film some of its emotional impact.
+Ironically, one of the Guardians’ recurring jokes about violence actually winds up costing the film some of its emotional impact.
 (Although, to be fair, they manged to slip it past the audience and still get the payoff they were looking for… but it could have worked even better than it did if they’d made one change.)

 I’ll talk about that climactic “what if” in a second.
 But first, let’s look at the problem you get when a film’s violence gives the audience tonal whiplash.

 Is violence a good thing, a bad thing, or something to be laughed at?

 In the original Marvel movie that established the MCU’s storytelling formula, 2008’s Iron Man, the answer was “almost always B.”

 But in GOTG2, the answer seems to be “it depends on who that violence is happening to.”

 Take the Ravagers, the group of space mercenaries led by Yondu.